List of women astronauts: History

-A span of 19 years separated the two women in space.
+A span of 19 years separated the first two women in space.
 They were cosmonauts on the Vostok 6 and Soyuz T-7 missions.
-Though the Soviet Union sent the first two women into space, only five of the women in space have been Russian or Soviet citizens.
+Though the Soviet Union sent the first two women into space, only six of the women in space have been Russian or Soviet citizens.
 However, British, French, Italian, dual-citizen Iranian-American and South Korean women have all flown as part of the Soviet and Russian space programs.
 Similarly, women from Canada, Japan, and America have all flown under the US space program.
 A span of one year separated the first and second American women in space, as well as the first and second Chinese women in space, taking place on consecutive missions, Shenzhou 9 and Shenzhou 10.